francoisforster/gedcom-cleanup/README.md

 It can also perform some validation on individuals, such as ensuring that sources are specified for all events (birth, death, marriage) that took place at a particular place.

-It can also compares 2 GEDCOM files from a specified root individual, providing information on differences of names, events and individuals (parents, children, wifes) missing from either file.
+It can also compares 2 GEDCOM files from a specified root individual, providing information on differences of names, events and individuals (parents, children, spouses) missing from either file.

 Usage example:
 ```kotlin